MileHacker Logo

 • Local Safety: Muscat generally safe for tourists, including solo travelers and women.

-• Crime: Petty theft uncommon but take basic precautions in busy places such as Muttrah Souq.
+• Crime: Petty theft uncommon but take basic precautions in crowded areas like Muttrah Souq.

 Departure Information: Exit Strategy